 St Davids has a tradition of scholarship that can be traced back to its very beginnings.
 When King Alfred needed help to rebuild the intellectual life of Wessex after it had been decimated by the Vikings, he called upon Asser, the Bishop of St Davids, to help him.
 This reputation for scholarship continues today and is embodied in the Cathedral Library.

 The origins of the Library lie in the monastery of Saint David that stood here before the Cathedral was built.
-It had a medieval scriptorium where monks wrote and illustrated manuscripts and documents.
+It has a medieval scriptorium where monks wrote and illustrated manuscripts and documents.
 Despite much of the collection being destroyed during the turbulent years of the 16th and 17th centuries, the Library contains some truly remarkable treasures.
 Some of these are on show in the Treasury and you can see many more if you visit the Library where the oldest book dates back to 1505.
-The Library's collection covers a wide variety of subjects including theology, Bible studies, agriculture, geography, herbals, history, mathematics, science and Wales.
-Amongst its treasures are a leaf from a 12th-century manuscript about the book of Exodus, a 1620 edition of the Welsh Bible and a first edition map of Wales by John Speed, 1610, the earliest detailed pictorial street map in existence of the major towns of Wales.
+The Library's collection covers a wide variety of subjects including theology, Bible studies, geography, herbals, history, mathematics, science and Wales.
+Amongst its treasures are a leaf from a 12th-century manuscript, copies of the 1620 edition of the Welsh Bible and a first edition map of Wales by John Speed, 1610, the earliest detailed pictorial street map in existence of the major towns of Wales.